lightray22/andromeda-desktop-clients/README.md

 Use the `tools/mkdocs` script from the repo root to generate documentation using Doxygen.
 It will output separately for each bin/lib subdirectory.
 This requires `doxygen` and `graphviz`.
 Use `tools/mkdocs latex` to generate LaTEX PDFs - requires `doxygen-latex`.

-## CppCheck
+## Testing

+Unit testing is done with catch2, which is built in-tree.
+Configure cmake with `-DBUILD_TESTING=1`, then build, and the tests will be run.
 Static analysis is done with cppcheck (must be installed).
-Run `tools/analyze` to run the static analysis.
+Both unit tests and static analysis are part of `tools/builddev`.
+Static analysis can be run standalone with `tools/analyze`.

 ## Catch2

 Unit testing is done with catch2, which is built in-tree.
-Run `tools/unittests` to build and run tests.
-If configuring cmake manually, use `-DBUILD_TESTING=1`.
+Run `tools/unittests` or configure cmake with `-DBUILD_TESTING=1`, then build.